Posted: June 2, 2021

 And, in the oceans, many animals end up eating plastic bags by mistake.

 On the island of Midway Atoll in the North Pacific Ocean – home to the largest albatross colony in the world – hundreds of birds have been found dead due to eating pieces of plastic bags.
-In 2015, National Geographic reported that plastic trash is currently found in the guts of 90% of seabirds, and this is expected to increase to 99% by 2050.
+In 2015, National Geographic reported that plastic trash was found in the guts of 90% of seabirds, and this is expected to increase to 99% by 2050.

 Plastic bags also ruin the appearance of the environment, which is not something to be taken lightly.

 The Earth’s natural habitats and green spaces in our cities have numerous benefits for human beings.
 Studies have shown that being in healthy natural environments can improve our mood, behaviour and productivity.
-But when these spaces become littered with plastic bags, our quality of life takes a massive knock.
+But when these spaces become littered with plastic bags, our quality of life takes a knock.

 Plastic bags aren’t the only thing hurting wildlife populations around the world.